Hello

 Taowise @ Taotian (Alibaba Group)

-Algorithm Engineer Intern | Jan 2025 – Present
+Algorithm Engineer Intern Jan 2025 – Present

 THUNLP @ Tsinghua University

-Research Intern | Nov 2023 – Aug 2024
+Research Assistant Nov 2023 – Aug 2024

-Music: Piano, Guitar (Beginner)
+Music: Piano Guitar (Beginner)

-Hobbies: Photography, Reading, Physics
+Hobbies: Photography Reading Physics

-Visit my personal blog for research insights, photography, and life experiences.
-(I will try to update more frequently. :))))) |
+Visit my Personal Blog for research insights, photography, and life experiences.